danimtb/dasshio/README.md

-# Dasshio - Amazon Dash Buttons hassio addon
+# Dasshio - Amazon Dash Buttons Hass.io add-on

 [Hass.io add-on](https://home-assistant.io/addons/) to easily use [Amazon Dash Buttons](https://en.wikipedia.org/wiki/Amazon_Dash) with [Home Assistant](https://home-assistant.io).

 ## Description: How dasshio works
 This is a python script used to scan wifi devices connected to your network  (using ARP).
-If a device matches any MAC address of the options, it will pereform a HTTP POST request to the url given with headers and body indicated.
+If a device matches any MAC address of the options, it will perform a HTTP POST request to the url given with headers and body indicated.

 ## Usage
 You can use this add-on to do whatever you like following the description above.
 However, the purpose of dasshio is to "integrate" [Amazon's Dash buttons](https://en.wikipedia.org/wiki/Amazon_Dash) in Home Assistant in an easy way with [Hass.io.](https://home-assistant.io/hassio/).